midixman/webam/README.md

 ```

 ## Installation on Windows
-Before WebAM is completed, on Windows you can use WebAM by using the Web MIDI API part (instead of Web Audio API) by installing [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth); some explanation is provided at [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/).
+Before WebAM is completed, on Windows you can use WebAM using the Web MIDI API part (instead of Web Audio API) by installing [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth); some explanation is provided at [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/).
 Hopefully, the Windows built-in Microsoft GS Wavetable SW Synth will be re-enabled some time in the future as discussed in [Web MIDI Does Not Work on 43.0.2357.130](https://bugs.chromium.org/p/chromium/issues/detail?id=503270).

 ## API
 ### Creation